Facile, rapide et gratuit

 Indeed, the simple fact to add a dependence of the potential on the action variables, adds up many more difficulties to the problem.
 More precisely, one of the key steps in the proof of the result for potentials depending only on the angle variables consists in proving that close to single resonances the hamiltonian can be generically conjugated to a "pendulum-like" system with one degree of freedom by the means of a symplectic transformation.
 Proving the same result in the case in which V depends also on the actions requires additional considerations of quantitative Morse-Sard theory.

-Towards minimal conditions for exponential stability (with L. Niederman and A. Bounemoura)
+Towards minimal conditions for exponential stability (with L. Niederman, A. Bounemoura and B. Langella)

 It is known that steepness is only a sufficient condition for exponential stability, as there exists a wider prevalent set of functions, the so-called diophantine steep class, whose elements are exponentially stable under the effect of any sufficiently small perturbation.
 Differently from the steep case, where refined estimates for the time of stability exist, the known estimates of stability in the diophantine-steep case are not sharp since they have been obtained by making use of a strategy of proof which is different from Nekhoroshev's original one.
 The aim of this axis of research is therefore to find refined estimates for the time of stability by applying Nekhoroshev's original technique to the class of diophantine steep functions.
 This result would be of great interest since it would be a {\bf first step in order to understand up to which point exponential stability holds for systems that are "intermediate" between steep ones and non-steep non-stable ones.}